Bubobubobubobubo/shrimp/docs/content/configuration/configuration_tour.md

 > [!note]- Differences between `python` and `ptpython`?
 > - `python` is the default REPL, with no special features like history or special keybindings.
 It is the most basic REPL available, but also the most reliable!
 > - `ptpython` is a more advanced REPL that includes features like multiline editing, tab completion, history, and special keybindings.
-It is a good choice if you are familiar with IPython and want to use its features in #baston.
+It is a good choice if you are familiar with IPython and want to use its features in #shrimp.

 - `greeter` (`bool`): Enable or disable the greeter message.